 The ultimate 6 days itinerary in Amboise, Loire Valley

-What does the ultimate 6 days itinerary in Amboise look like?
+What does the ultimate 6-day itinerary in Amboise look like?

-I created for you the ultimate 6-day itinerary in Amboise because it is the perfect place for a romantic getaway or a change of scenery.
-It is also the very first solo trip I have ever done, so quite nostalgic for me!
+I created for you here the ultimate 6-day itinerary in Amboise, because it is the perfect place for a romantic getaway or a change of scenery.
+Side note, it is also the very first solo trip I have ever done, and it was perfect.
+So this is all quite nostalgic for me!

 Hi!
 I’m Anya, founder of the travel blog Stop Going to Paris which focuses on underrated cities in Europe.
 I’m a passionate traveler but above all, a passionate adventurer always looking for the hidden gems that deserve more love.